temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 ## Part D: Add a Heartbeat Timeout

 In this part of the exercise, we will add a Heartbeat Timeout to your Activities.
-If a heartbeat timeout is not set, Temporal doesn't track the heartbeat signals sent by the activity.
+If a heartbeat Timeout is not set, Temporal doesn't track the Heartbeats sent by the Activity.

 1. Edit `workflows.ts`.
-2. Below the `startToCloseTimeout`, add a `heartbeatTimeout` and set it to thirty seconds.
+2. Below the `startToCloseTimeout`, add a `heartbeatTimeout` and set it to 30 seconds.
 This sets the maximum time between Activity Heartbeats.
 If an Activity times out (e.g., due to a missed Heartbeat), the next attempt can use this payload to continue from where it left off.
 3. Save your file.

 ## Part E: Run the Workflow